Jinksi/llm-stripe-restricted-product-classifier/README.md

 4. Run `npm run eval:dev` to run model evaluation in watch mode.
 5. Run `npm start example.com` to check a site's products against the criteria.
 6. Run `npm run show` to see all detected violations.
+7. Run `npm run export` to export all products with their violations and reasoning to a CSV file.